KnightVR/WaterVR/README.md

 # WaterVR v0.0.2
-This is a test of using fluid simulation in Blender, for use in Unity VR games and experiences.
+This is a test environemnt of fluid simulation techiques for use in Unity VR games and experiences.
 Three scenes demonstrate three different approches to fluid simulation.

 ## Method 1: Animation Cycle